 How to vary the levels of social demand and interaction

 For most children, the nursery is the first setting where they are challenged socially.
 Having to share toys and activities with multiple children and turn-taking can be challenging or overwhelming.
-Vary the levels of social demand for the activities and experiences they will participate in throughout the day.
-Mix up some whole-room activities, some pair experiences, and opportunities to learn independently.

 Promote a love for reading in the Early Years

-Even though the EYFS curriculum is underpinned by play and not formal reading and writing activities, there must still be the opportunity to develop a love for reading as early on as possible.
+Even though the EYFS curriculum is underpinned by play and not formal reading and writing activities, there must still be the opportunity to develop a love for early reading in nursery.
 Storytime should be a staple part of your daily routine.
-Be creative with your delivery of stories: use visual stimulation, introduce story stones to make your own narrative, and read a breadth of traditional and modern stories with a diverse representation celebrated throughout.
-Phonics development should be considered when planning your curriculum, you may wish to use a scheme or programme of study if you feel they meet the needs of your children and setting.

 Develop emotional resilience in the Early Years